TingLong8912/spatial-operations/README.md

 ## Responses

+### Success Response
+* Status Code: 200 OK
-Return a JSON response in the following format:
+* Return a JSON response in the following format:

 ```javascript
 {